top of page

 Bright upper-floor foyer with patterned tiles, jali screen, green bench and framed wall art

-The central courtyard adorns both the floors with natural flow of light and ventilation.
+The central courtyard forms the heart of the home, bringing in abundant natural light and ventilation across both floors.
 The contemporary re-interpretation of the traditional Indian elements makes the design stand out.
-Terracotta jalis in patterned grids, appearing across the skylights and balconies, casts ever-changing shadows throughout the day.
-These perforated screens serve as a filter for harsh sunlight while maintaining privacy.
+Terracotta jalis in patterned grids, across the skylights and balconies, cast shifting shadows that animate the interiors throughout the day.
+These perforated screens also serve as a filter for harsh sunlight while maintaining privacy and climatic comfort.

 Recreation room with ping pong table, wood cabinets, built-in kitchenette, ceiling fan and warm lighting